sybrew/the-seo-framework/readme.txt

 **For everyone:**

+* **Changed:**
+	* The fallback primary term now determines the last child of an hierarchical term if its parent has the lowest term ID.
+		* This is unlike how WordPress determines this for Categories, but like how WooCommerce does for Product Categories.
+		* Caveat: But only if its parents are also in the selected term chain.
+We could calculate this more accurately, but we'd have to bypass the term cache.
+We now perform inexpensive operations to determine the correct primary term.
 * **Improved:**
 	* The breadcrumb shortcode now tries to remove inline margin in front of its text.
 		* And although we increased specificity, this may still be overwritten by the theme styles, which is intended behavior: enforcing styles makes theming difficult.